ItsNoss/ItsNoss/README.md

 <br />

 ## I am a college student, IT Professional and Developer
-I'm currently working on projects that utilize nextjs.

 Most of my projects, you will not be able to find because they were purged or not uploaded.

-- I am currently working on re-writing my bot for my [Discord server](http://discord.itsnoss.tech)
+- I am currently working on writing my bot for Discord.

 <br />